GeorgeHernandez/GeorgeHernandez/Opinions.md

         - ["Idiocracy"](https://en.wikipedia.org/wiki/Idiocracy) (2006).
         - ["The Road"](https://en.wikipedia.org/wiki/The_Road_(2009_film)) (2009).
         - ["Don't Look Up"](https://en.wikipedia.org/wiki/Don%27t_Look_Up) (2021).
+- Genocide
+    - People are people.
+    - It's amazing that we even have to say that it's wrong, that denying it is wrong, that making excuses for it is wrong.
 - Guns
     - I own guns myself.
 The gun media is riddled with fear and yet most people have never had a gun altercation or have had guns taken from them.
     - I think most people believe in the right to bear arms but that there should be certain safeties like requiring gun education and a background check when you buy guns.
 E.g. When I go to Bass Pro Shop to get a gun, I can't pick it up for 3 days.
 What's the big deal?
 On the other hand some laws are just inconvenient.
 E.g. I'm not sure if restricting silencers is useful.